The Shanten Parser

 This is what required some soul-searching.

 This is the basic idea of struct-of-arrays; take apart a regular class definition and put each member in its own array.
 This changes the memory layout of the collection—in the above example, instead of [RGBARGBARGBARGBA] it’s [RRRR] [GGGG] [BBBB] [AAAA].
 Depending on the access patterns in play—say you wanted to invert the red channel—the latter layout can be friendlier to caching and SIMD operations, CPU- or GPU-side.
-But I didn’t care about that; I figured that the cache lines and prefetching would just be thrashed by the fact that almost everything in U# gets implemented as a foreign-function call to the .NET runtime37 and then run through a hot mess of checks.
+But I didn’t care about that; I figured that the cache lines and prefetching would just be thrashed by the fact that almost everything in U# gets implemented as a foreign-function call to the .NET runtime37 From within a VM running on top of the .NET runtime!

 You also don’t have language support when doing struct-of-arrays; you don’t have default initialization, you don’t have nice initializers or support for abbreviated constructor calls, you don’t have any memory management of any sort once you’ve made your arrays.
-Unless you’re lucky enough to be doing SoA atop autogrowing arrays, you’re also in a rather rarified situation for modern computers with having a limited amount of RAM.41 Those nice squigglies that show up when you forget to initialize something in a constructor?
-Gone.
-Default initialization?
-Gone.
-All the compiler’s help for managing memory and making sure you’re not forgetting something no longer works.
-You are on your own when you’re doing struct-of-arrays and you are going to find out why people put the computers on watch for memory-wrangling shenanigans.
+Unless you’re lucky enough to be doing SoA atop autogrowing arrays, you’re also in a rather rarified situation for modern computers with having a limited amount of RAM.41 Modern machines do their absolute damnedest to pretend to have unlimited RAM.
+This is actually the fundamental premise of garbage-collected languages.
+Non-garbage-collected OSes62 will do things like slap RAM contents onto disk and kill random processes(!) to maintain the illusion of an infinite pool of RAM.
+Windows, for example, will actually let you allocate arbitrarily large amounts of RAM, boil-the-oceans amounts of RAM—and only start doing things to your computer if you ever try to actually touch any of it.63 64

 To my surprise, when I finally did finished the transformation, struct-of-arrays actually did improve my performance, but this is an algorithm that is very allocation/deallocation heavy that was initially implemented without an object pool, so the transition to a stack allocator being a performance bump is not, in retrospect, that surprising.